Baptouuuu/Sy/docs/AppState.md

 The first interaction you'll have with the mechanism is via the engine [core](../src/AppState/Core.js) (in the framework it's accessible via the [service](Service-container.md) called `sy::core::appstate`).

-On this object you have access 2 methods: `getUrl` and `getCurrentState`.
+On this object you have access to 2 methods: `getUrl` and `getCurrentState`.

 The firt one return the app path contained in the url hash.
 Use this method so you don't have to parse it yourself.